mrpbennett/mrpbennett/README.md

 ## A bit about me..

-Hey :wave:, I'm Paul a Software Writer based in Dorest who loves the terminal.
-I enjoy tinkering with my homelab using Kubernetes.
-Main languages of choice are Python and SQL, whilst trying to learn Go.
-Currently a Lead Solution Engineer in AdTech.
+Hey 👋, I'm Paul, a Lead Solutions Engineer in AdTech based in Dorset who loves the terminal.
+By day I build production Python/FastAPI services on top of Trino, PostgreSQL, and Redis, and ship Next.js/React frontends.
+By night I'm tinkering with a self-managed Kubernetes homelab wired up with ArgoCD, and Renovate.

+Main languages of choice are Python, SQL, and Go, with a bit of Lua for Neovim plugins when the mood strikes.

 #### :nerd_face: Nerd corner